-Beginning January 1st, 2014, Medicaid coverage will be available to eligible former foster care youth who were receiving Virginia Medicaid and foster care services at the time of their 18th birthday and are currently under age 26.
+As of January 1st, 2014, Medicaid coverage is available to eligible former foster care youth who were receiving Virginia Medicaid and foster care services at the time of their 18th birthday and are currently under age 26.
 Any young adult who was formerly in foster care in Virginia at the time of their 18th birthday can apply online at www.commonhelp.virginia.gov or by calling the Cover Virginia Call Center at 1-855-242-8282 or they can print the paper application (Spanish version available here) and send by mail or fax to their local Department of Social Services (LDSS) or visit their LDSS in Person.
 For more information click here.

 Find out more information on Covered Services for Former Foster Care Youth.

 There’s also another temporary coverage program.
 Certain hospitals may be able to enroll eligible individuals in short-term Medicaid coverage for up to two months through Hospital Presumptive Eligibility (HPE).
 This temporary coverage is based on both financial and non-financial eligibility for the following coverage groups: